 This bill amends various sections of the Minnesota Statutes to allow for the administration of a nationally recognized college entrance exam, such as the ACT or SAT, to high school students, specifically in grades 11 or 12.
-Key provisions include the requirement for the Department of Education to contract with a provider of a nationally recognized college entrance exam to fulfill federal accountability requirements starting in the 2026-2027 school year.
-The bill also mandates that the commissioner provide information and resources about the college entrance exam to students and parents, ensuring transparency and accessibility.
+Key amendments include the requirement for the Department of Education to contract with a provider of a nationally recognized college entrance exam to fulfill federal accountability requirements starting in the 2026-2027 school year.
+Additionally, the bill mandates that the commissioner must provide information and resources regarding the college entrance exam to students and parents, ensuring transparency and accessibility.

 1st Engrossment: 120B.30, 120B.302, 120B.303, 120B.305, 136F.302